Acoustic Fencing – The Most Common Questions

 An acoustic barrier needs to be completely imperforate so sound cannot travel through – a domestic fence by nature will generally have some gaps throughout it’s design, after all, it’s designed for screening only and not to reduce noise.

 An acoustic barrier should have a life of at least 20 years.
-Fortunately for us, all of Jacksons products, regardless whether it’s an acoustic fence or not, are guaranteed for 25 years.
-Of course a general timber fence from elsewhere would not have such a guarantee or design life.
+Be sure to check that the fence actually comes with a guarantee and not just an expected lifespan.
+Fortunately for our customers' peace of mind, all of Jacksons products, regardless whether it’s an acoustic fence or not, are guaranteed for 25 years against rot, insect attack, and manufacturing defects.

 Is sound reduction guaranteed with an acoustic fence?